 The expression of co-inhibitory receptors, such as CTLA-4 and PD-1, on effector T cells play a key role in tumor immunity.
-Chihara et al. functionally validated PDPN as a co-inhibitory receptor expressed in both CD4+ and CD8+ T cells.
+Chihara et al. functionally validated PDPN as a coinhibitory receptor expressed in both CD4+ and CD8+ T cells.
 PDPN participates in a larger co-inhibitory gene program that is driven by the immunoregulatory cytokine IL-27.
-In T cell-specific PDPN conditional knockout mice, a significant delay in B16F10 tumor growth was observed.
-PDPN-deficient CD8+ TILs exhibited enhanced TNF production but no significant difference in IL-2, IFN- $\gamma$ , or IL-10.
-The frequency of T cells with a severely exhausted phenotype was also decreased in PDPN cKO mice.
+In T cell-specific Pdpn conditional knockout mice, a significant delay in B16F10 tumor growth was observed.
+PDPN-deficient CD8+ TILs exhibited enhanced TNF production but no significant difference in IL-2, IFN- γ , or IL-10.
+The frequency of T cells with a severely exhausted phenotype was also decreased in Pdpn cKO mice.
 These results suggest that PDPN limits the survival of CD8+ TILs in the TME.
-They also identified a transcriptional factor, c-MAF as a cooperative regulator of PDPN.
-This molecular circuit provides the basis of co-inhibitory receptor and its transcriptional regulation in T cells, suggesting the potential to control tumor immunity [132].
+They also identified a transcriptional factor, c-MAF, as a cooperative regulator of PDPN.
+This molecular circuit provides the basis of co-inhibitory receptors and their transcriptional regulation in T cells, suggesting the potential to control tumor immunity [140].

 Peters et al. reported the roles of PDPN in CD4+ T cells.
-They observed that the PDPN expressed effector T cells infiltrate target tissues during autoimmune inflammation.
-Furthermore, mice harboring a T cell-specific deletion of pdpn developed exacerbated spontaneous autoimmune encephalomyelitis with increased accumulation of effector CD4+ T cells in the central nervous system (CNS).
+They observed that PDPN expressed effector T cells, infiltrating target tissues during autoimmune inflammation.
+Furthermore, mice harboring a T cell-specific deletion of Pdpn developed exacerbated spontaneous autoimmune encephalomyelitis with increased accumulation of effector CD4+ T cells in the central nervous system (CNS).
 In contrast, T cell-specific overexpression of PDPN exhibited defects in T cell expansion and survival.
-As a result, the mice exhibited rapid remission of CNS inflammation by a reduced effector CD4+ T cells number in the CNS.
-These results also suggest that PDPN functions as an inhibitory molecule on T cells by promoting tissue tolerance and limiting the survival and maintenance of CD4+ effector T cells in target organs [133].
+As a result, the mice exhibited the rapid remission of CNS inflammation, indicated by a reduced effector CD4+ T cell number in the CNS.
+These results also suggest that PDPN functions as an inhibitory molecule on T cells by promoting tissue tolerance and limiting the survival and maintenance of CD4+ effector T cells in target organs [141].

-These findings strongly suggest the involvement of PDPN in immune suppression (Figure.
-2).
+These findings strongly suggest the involvement of PDPN in immune suppression (Figure 2).
 However, many challenging but exciting questions remain unanswered.
 For example, what promotes PDPN expression in T cells?
 What kind of ligand(s) on tumor cells transduce the inhibitory signal to T cells?
-Furthermore, co-inhibitory receptors, such as immune checkpoint inhibitors, possess immunoreceptor tyrosine-based inhibitory motifs in the cytoplasmic domains [134,135].
+Furthermore, co-inhibitory receptors, such as immune checkpoint inhibitors, possess immunoreceptor tyrosine-based inhibitory motifs in the cytoplasmic domains [142,143].
 However, PDPN does not.
-Recently, the neutrophile CD177 was identified as a novel PDPN receptor.
-Both CD177 and CLEC-2 similarly changed the PDPN-expressing CAF phosphoproteome and affected the PDPN-mediated contractility [136].
+Recently, the neutrophil CD177 was identified as a novel PDPN receptor.
+Both CD177 and CLEC-2 similarly changed the PDPN-expressing CAF phosphoproteome and affected PDPN-mediated contractility [144].
 Further investigations are required to elucidate the mechanism of how PDPN transduces the inhibitory signals in T cells.
-It is of interest to apply the knowledge to cancer immune therapy.
+This is of interest, in relation to the application of this knowledge to cancer immune therapy.

-5. Therapeutic strategies to PDPN-overexpressing tumors
+5. Therapeutic Strategies to PDPN-Overexpressing Tumors

 5.1.
-Anti-PDPN monoclonal antibodies (mAbs)
+Anti-PDPN Monoclonal Antibodies (mAbs)

-MAbs that target solid tumor antigens have been extensively investigated [137].
-Among the FDA-approved mAbs, most mAbs receiving approval for solid tumors have targeted two members of the ERBB family, EGFR or HER2 [138-140].
-Additionally, the cytotoxic agent conjugated mAbs against HER2 [138-140], Nectin-4 [141], and TROP2 [142,143], have been approved for solid tumors.
+MAbs that target solid tumor antigens have been extensively investigated [145].
+Among the FDA-approved mAbs, most mAbs receiving approval for solid tumors have targeted two members of the ERBB family, EGFR or HER2 [146-148].
+Additionally, cytotoxic agents with conjugated mAbs against HER2 [146-148], Nectin-4 [149], and TROP2 [150,151] have been approved for solid tumors.
 A growing number of pre-clinical investigations have been reported because PDPN could be a useful diagnostic marker and an attractive molecular target for cancer therapy.
 Anti-PDPN mAbs have been developed and showed an antitumor effect with different mechanisms of action.